Abhishek567/BooksApp/README.md

 -> Hit "cmd+R" to run the code.

 Improvement Areas
--> Search facility with filter can be added.
+-> Search facility with filter like search by title, by author can be added.
--> Book Detail can have more details displayed.
+-> Book Detail can have more details displayed like published date, page count, ratings, preview links.
 -> UI/UX.